Mike-Durning/BSSID-Geolocation-and-Mapping/README.md

 | 4000 BSSID Image     | [#4000-bssid-visual](#4000-bssid-visual)                           |
 | 4000 BSSID Live Map  | [#4000-bssid-live-map](#4000-bssid-live-map)                       |
 | 4000 BSSID Live Map Outline | [#4000-bssid-map-outline](#4000-bssid-map-outline)          |
 ---

-## Goals
----
-1. **Collect & Map the physical locations** of Wi-Fi BSSIDs based on publicly available query APIs.
-2. **Reverse-engineer BSSID structure** to infer manufacturer, region (Longitude/Latitude), and possible hardware type -> How does each # and or char relate or what does it relate to?
-3. **Optimize geospatial coverage** using adaptive strategies like perimeter walking and directional expansion.
-4. **Predict unseen BSSIDs** based on clustering and Information gather from `2.` can I accurately estimate/guess others BSSID's.
-5. Keep this updated as possible, including images included in `images` folder to help show with visuals.

 ## Overview
 ---